 Today we were up well before the bird and made our way down to Goverts Leap for sunrise.
 It was quite magical watching the sun come up in the distant valley.

 We set aside day two as garden day.
 After a quick morning coffee at Anonymous Cafe who serve our favourite Campos coffee, we made a short drive to the Rhododendron Garden which is only a just a few minutes walk from the cottage.

 Rhododendron season had just about come to an end, but we did manage to find a few pretty blooms.
 The area has an annual Rhododendron Festival held in October and early November each year that is very popular.
 Accommodation at this time of year needs to be booked well in advance.

 We then made the 30-minute drive to the Mount Tomah Botanic Gardens and did a free guided tour; these are held most days at 11.30am.
 Part of the reason for our trip was to work on our photography skills, and the garden provided much inspiration for this.
 You can also grab a bite to eat or a coffee from Tomah Cafe.

 Mount Tomah is the only botanic garden in the world located within a World Heritage area.
 At 1000m above sea level, it’s an excellent chance to see cold climate plant life that is not that common in Australia.

-I love that from within the garden you look out over the national park, it is actually quite challenging deciding where to point your camera.
+I love that from within the garden you look out over the national park, it is quite challenging deciding where to point your camera.